biblibre/hea-app/Privacy_Policy.md

 Hea also receives and stores the values of some systempreferences, none which contain personal information such as usernames, emails, passwords etc.
 Hea also receives data about the biblio, borrowers, old_issues, aqorders, subscription, auth_header and old_reserves.
-But the Hea cron job that runs as part of Koha only sends the count of the rows of those tables, never the data in them.
+However the Hea cron job that runs as part of Koha only sends the count of the rows of those tables, never the data in them.

 ##Log Data